Pitrified/laife/README.md

 The engine checks that the player has the tool, the LLM checks that the tool can be used in the location to solve the mission.

+A swap in control might happen: the player can send requests to the world to do some action, and the world answers with the result.
+The world never tells the player what to do.

+In `to_prompt` there could be a position parameter, so that in the prompt the location is dynamically converted to text eg "to the south".

+A player in the beginning does not know the world.
+One of the option is observe.

 ### Features

 - [x] : World with renderer